 Those were the last words my uncle said to me as a tumor was encasing his larynx and throat, eventually spreading into his lungs.They were pushed out through a trach in his throat.
-They sounded like a whisper when I never heard anything quieter than a bellow from him.
+They sounded like a whisper.
+I had never heard anything quieter than a bellow from him.
 I was still riding the endorphin high from finishing my first marathon two weeks prior.
 That feeling of invisibility was quickly humbled at the sight of my robust, gregarious uncle reduced by a breathing tube and cane.

 "You can stay with us.
 It'll be good.
 You should come run Richmond."

 His eyes were genuine.
 While his head was fogged with pain-killers and throbbing with a migraine, his eyes were genuine.
 I could tell that he was proud and happy to see me at that moment.
-Doing another marathon was the last thing on my mind right then but I knew that I would be running Richmond.
-Because my uncle asked me to.
+Doing another marathon was the last thing on my mind but I knew that I would be running Richmond.

 He passed away in April after a short but painful battle with laryngeal cancer.
 He was 68 years old.
 He was a well-known business man and community member.
 He was a restaurant owner who was known for his stern approach and wicked sense of humor.
 He was an animal lover with a big heart.
 Uncle Joe was always fair, always generous, and always interested.
 His reputation and career as a regional salesmen at 3M can only be described as legendary.